 For example, lead referrals are people who come to your business at least once or twice a year.
 They usually work with a progressive tool or digital tool, and they provide you with a lead.
-When that’s done, you’ll handle the rest of sales strategy and sales management.
+When that’s done, you’ll handle the rest of the sales strategy and sales management.

 For their software tool, Max previously relied on resellers.

 “Resellers take over a bigger part of the sales process, but we don’t have them at the moment.” says Max, “We figured out that we want to stay more in control of our sales process because we know that we sell the tool the best.
 It’s a bit arrogant but we figured out this was the best thing to do.
 Asking resellers to sell a product, especially if they’re not using it themselves, is very difficult and it creates the wrong expectations with the client.”

 In short, understanding your partner’s type, and their pros and cons is essential to your success.